Models

 join_table

-- used as right foreign keyprimary
+- used as right foreign key

-- used as primary field of current table; for now it properly works only if both models in this relation have a primary field namedid
+- used as primary field of current table; for now it properly works only if both models in this relation have a primary field named id

 All relation macros provide the following methods: